 How are rights to explore and exploit oil and gas resources granted?
 Please provide a brief overview of the structure of the regulatory regime for upstream oil and gas.
 Is the regime the same for both onshore and offshore?

-Petroleum resources may be explored by any legal entity and exploited by any legal entity under Senegalese law that can demonstrate the technical and financial capacity to carry out these activities, under the following authorizations:
+In the event of the discovery of a commercially exploitable hydrocarbon deposit, it may be applied for by an oil or gas company.
+Petroleum resources may be explored and exploited by any legal entity under Senegalese law that can demonstrate the technical and financial capacity to carry out these activities, under the following authorizations:

-- A prospecting permit for a maximum period of two (2) years, granted by order of the Minister in charge of Hydrocarbons in areas not covered by a hydrocarbon mining title;
+- A prospecting permit for a maximum period of two (2) years, granted by order of the Minister in charge of Energy, Oil and Mines in areas not covered by a hydrocarbon mining title;

 - The hydrocarbon exploration authorization granted to the holder by decree for an initial period not exceeding four years;

-- The provisional exploitation authorization which is granted, by order of the Ministry in charge of hydrocarbons, to a legal entity that already holds an exploration permit for a period that cannot exceed the maximum period of 06 (months);
+- The provisional exploitation authorization which is granted, by order of the Ministry in charge of Energy, Oil and Mines , to a legal entity that already holds an exploration permit for a period that cannot exceed the maximum period of 06 (months);

 - The exclusive exploitation authorization which is granted to the holder following a presidential decree, for a period not exceeding 20 years in accordance with the provisions of Article 30 of the Petroleum Code of 2019.

-Regarding the gas industry, the license and/or the concession are granted to any legal entity under Senegalese law that can prove the technical and financial capacities necessary to conduct gas activities, by means of a call for tenders or by direct consultation, by order of the Minister in charge of hydrocarbons.
+Regarding the gas industry, the license and/or the concession are granted to any legal entity under Senegalese law that can prove the technical and financial capacities necessary to conduct gas activities, by means of a call for tenders or by direct consultation, by order of the Minister in charge of Energy, Oil and Mines .

 Yes, the oil and gas codes do not differentiate between onshore and offshore activities.

-What are the key features of the licence/production sharing contract/concession/other pursuant to which oil and gas companies undertake oil and gas exploration and exploitation?
+What are the key features of the licence/production sharing contract/concession/other pursuant to which oil and gas companies undertake oil and gas exploration, development and production?

-The 2019 petroleum code has reconsidered all the positive aspects of the previous code of 1998 and made other improvements including the abolition of the petroleum concession contract; it is now referred to as a petroleum contract (production sharing contract).
+The 2019 petroleum code has reconsidered all the positive aspects of the previous code of 1998 and made other improvements including the abolition of the petroleum concession contract; it is now referred to as a production contract.

 The production sharing contract is an agreement concluded in accordance with the terms of the legislation in force in the field of hydrocarbons covering a given perimeter which, in the long term, allows the distribution of the hydrocarbons produced between the State and the State’s co-contractor under a pre-established distribution mechanism.